szhan135/template-lab-01-git-github/README.md

 > Author(s): Brian Crites ([@brrcrites](https://github.com/brrcrites)), Mike Izbicki ([@mikeizbicki](https://github.com/mikeizbicki))

-In this class we will be using the git version control system.
-Version control systems (VCS) are widely used in industry and in open source projects.
-There are a number of different VCS systems, however git (especially when paired with GitHub) has become the de-facto standard for open source projects.
-VCS allows for the coordination of code from different developers, allows changes to be tracked and rolled back, and often allow for code reviews and issue tracking.
-I don't know what programming language you will use at your future job (it may not even exist yet!), but I guarantee you will be using version control.
+In this class we will be using the git version control system as well as the GitHub remote repository service.
+Git is a version control system (VCS) which allows for the revision and coordination of code between different developers and between different features.
+GitHub allows for these features not only locally but over the internet, and adds features such as code reviews and issue tracking.
+GitHub has become the de-facto standard for hosting and developing open source projects.
+Whatever programming language you use in the future, you will almost certainly use a VCS.
+In this lab you will learn the basics of using git and how to save your local work to GitHub.

-In this lab, you will learn the basics of how to use git paired with GitHub.
-GitHub is a git remote repository service that supports online repositories, code reviews, issue tracking, and other useful collaboration features.
-Note that you will need a GitHub account for this lab, and also note that your GitHub username does not need to match your UCR NetID.
-I also suggest that you also sign up for the GitHub Student Pack if you haven’t already.

 ## Git, GitHub, and Hammer